 - /path to shared domain folder

 DO NOT put a trailing slash after the path to the shared domain folder.
-Doing so only copies the contents inside this folder and not the folder itself.
+Doing so only copies the contents inside this folder, not the folder itself.

 The final step is to adjust which username is assigned to the domain in your panel.
-View the Moving a single domain from shared hosting to a private server article for instructions.
+View the Moving a single domain from shared hosting to a VPS article for instructions.
 There are two differences this time, however:

 - There is no need to create a user, as it already exists.
-Just select the private server user from the dropdown menu which you’ve already created.
+Select the VPS user from the dropdown menu you’ve already created.

-If your domain is not using DreamHost’s nameservers, you’ll need to update your DNS records manually at the company where your nameservers are hosted.
+- If your domain does not use DreamHost’s nameservers, you must manually update your DNS records at the company where your nameservers are hosted.